szuecs/gin-gomonitor/README.md

       }
     }

-You can also filter by sub category:
+You can also filter by sub-category:

     % curl localhost:9000/Runtime
     {